thegooddocsproject/request-for-comment/template-contributing-guide.md

 - **Looking at lots of examples.** Start by searching for examples of that type of document they want to create a template for.
 The more examples you can look at, the better.
 While it’s better to review good examples of that type of document, there is actually a lot of value in reviewing bad examples too.
 Consider keeping a spreadsheet to track which examples you used, what elements each one had in common, and what you thought was effective or ineffective.
 - **Searching for guides, books, blog posts, conference presentations, or videos about best practices.** Search the Internet to find advice, tips, or expert research about how to create that type of document.
 Consider posting in a forum for resource ideas.
 For example, asking for helpful guides or insights on a community forum like the Write the Docs Slack workspace could be beneficial.
 Be mindful of, and respect copyright terms of source material.
 Do not plagiarize and offer attribution where appropriate.
 - **Reaching out to experts.** When you find people you admire, who have researched your topic already, try reaching out to them.
 They often have a “how to contact me” webpage.
 Ask if they’d be okay with their material being used.
 (They might need to republish under a different copyright.)
 Invite them to participate in the template working group.
 They might even be prepared to lead it.
 If you feel shy about reaching out yourself, your template mentor or senior Good Docs Project member might offer to help.
-- **Collaborating with others in a working group.** Consider joining one of the template-focused working groups to meet regularly with a workshop of writers and discuss research ideas and findings.
+- **Collaborating with others in a working group.** Work with your template writing working groups to discuss research ideas and findings.

-## Workshop the draft of the template
+## Get feedback on drafts from the community

-In this phase, you’ll begin to share your draft with community reviewers and invite feedback.
+In this phase, you’ll begin to share your drafts with community reviewers and invite feedback.
 Optionally, you might also consider sharing it beyond our community with other technical writing communities such as Write the Docs or beyond.
-The workshop phase is arguably the most crucial and important phase in the template writing process, so your template project might spend the bulk of its time in this phase.
+The feedback and revision phase is arguably the most crucial and important phase in the template writing process, so your template project might spend the bulk of its time in this phase.

 To share your Google Docs drafts: